 Personal Whiteboards

-There has been a lot of research done around non-permanent surfaces.
-Ideally, these are used in a vertical location visible to everyone, but personal whiteboards are the next best thing.
+A lot of research has been done on non-permanent surfaces.
+Ideally, these are used in a vertical location that is visible to everyone, but personal whiteboards are the next best thing.

-Having a place to jot about their thinking or work out a problem is helpful for many students.
+Many students find it helpful to have a place to jot down their thoughts or work out a problem.
 The fact that it can be quickly erased gives anyone a sense of safety when using it.
 It is okay to make a mistake because there will be no record of it a few minutes from now.

 Personal whiteboards can be expensive, but a cheap alternative would be to give each student a page protector with a sheet of paper inside.
 This is a great way to use graphic organizers, too!